fxleloup/microservice-sandbox/announce/README.md

 #Announce

 This service begin the Process of treating a Claim.
-It receive automatic announce by messaging and have a GUI able to create an equivalent announce by hand.
+It has a GUI able to create an announce by hand.